cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [4.1.0] - 2020-07-14
+### Added
+- Ability to register multiple relay DNS A records as well as a mix of DNS A and IPv4
+  - Valid for pool registration and modification

+### Changed
+- Now use internal table builder to display previous relays
+- Instead of giving relays from previous registration as default values it will now ask if you want to re-register relays exactly as before to minimize steps and complexity

 ## [4.0.2] - 2020-07-13
 ### Fixed
 - KES calculation support for both MC and Shelley Testnet